-This means when a session starts, Browsee randomly decides whether or not record that session and if the prediction suggests that it should record, it starts recording the session.
+This means when a session starts, Browsee decides whether or not to record that session based on the sampling rate, and if the prediction suggests that it should record, it starts recording the session.

 Let's take an example,

 Let's say you have chosen a plan which gives you 10,000 sessions a month.
 However, your monthly traffic is about 20,000 sessions.

 If Browsee did not use random sampling of sessions, your site would run out of 10K sessions approximately halfway during the month.
 However, Browsee allows you to continuously record around 50% of the sessions everyday so that you never run out of your quota.
 These 50% sessions are chosen randomly at the start of each session.

 Even if your site's traffic falls within your quota, we may not record all sessions.
 Apart from the sampling, Browsee also does not record